 Visiting New York City?
 If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (10 Best Neighborhoods + 3 to Avoid).
 Don’t have time?
 Here’s my favorite hotel in NYC, hands down.

 But the goal is to catch the cherry blossoms at peak bloom in NYC, which is more challenging to pin down because peak bloom varies from year to year (depending on the winter weather).
 Peak bloom is typically a short-lived window (3-4 days).
-My best advice for those visiting New York City for cherry blossoms is to plan for mid-April and/or the first week of May.
+My best advice is to visit mid-April through early May.

 P.S.
 If you can’t make it out to see the cherry blossoms in NYC for yourself, I highly recommend getting this delightful book.
 It’s a great gift for anyone that needs a remedy for NYC wanderlust.